Determinacy in Discrete-Bidding Infinite-Duration Games: Transducer-based tie-breaking

-We continue to prove our positive results. \begin{theorem} Consider a tie-breaking transducer $T$ that is un-aware of ties.
-Then, a M\"uller bidding game that resolves ties using $T$ is determined. \end{theorem} \begin{proof} We show that transducers that are not aware of ties admit local determinacy, and the theorem follows from Theorem~\ref{thm:muller-det}.
+We continue to prove our positive results. \begin{thm} Consider a tie-breaking transducer $T$ that is un-aware of ties.
+Then, a M\"uller bidding game that resolves ties using $T$ is determined. \end{thm} \begin{proof} We show that transducers that are not aware of ties admit local determinacy, and the theorem follows from Theorem~\ref{thm:muller-det}.
 See a depiction of the proof in Figure~\ref{fig:trans-det}.

 Consider a bidding game $\zug{V, E, \alpha, N, T}$, where $T$ is un-aware of ties, and consider a configuration vertex $c = \zug{v, B_1, B_2, s}$.
 We show that $M_c$ either has a $1$-row or a $2$-column.
 We prove for $\Gamma(s) = 1$ and the proof for $\Gamma(s) = 2$ is similar.
 Let $B = \min\set{B_1, B_2}$.
 When $B_2 > B_1$, the matrix $M_c$ is a rectangle.
-Still the diagonal of interest models biddings that result in ties and it starts from the top right corner of $M_c$.
+Still the diagonal of interest models biddings that result in ties and it starts from the top left corner of $M_c$.
 The columns $B+1,\ldots, B_2$ do not intersect this diagonal.
 By Lemma~\ref{lem:not-on-diag}, the entries in each one of these columns are all equal.
 We assume all the entries are $1$ as otherwise we find a $2$-column.
 Similarly, if $B_1 > B_2$, we assume that the entries in the rows $B+1,\ldots, B_1$ below the diagonal are all $2$, otherwise we find a $1$-row.

 We restrict attention to the $B \times B$ top-left sub-matrix of $M_c$.
 Consider the $B$-th row in $M_c$.
 By Lemma~\ref{lem:not-on-diag}, entries in this row that are below the diagonal are all equal, and, since $\Gamma(s) = 1$, they also equal the entry on the diagonal.
 If all entries equal $1$, then together with the assumption above that entries to the right of the diagonal are all $1$, we find a $1$-row.
 Thus, we assume all entries below and on the diagonal in the $B$-th row all equal $2$.
 Now, consider the $B$-th column.
 By Lemma~\ref{lem:not-on-diag}, the entries above the diagonal are all equal.
 If they all equal $2$, together with the entry $\zug{B, B}$ on the diagonal and the entries below it, which we assume are all $2$, we find a $2$-column.
 Thus, we assume the entries in the $B$-th column above the diagonal are all $1$.
 Next, consider the $(B-1)$-row.
 Similarly, the elements on and to the left of the diagonal are all equal, and if they equal $1$, we find a $1$-row, thus we assume they are all $2$.
 We continue in a similar manner until the entry $\zug{1,1}$.
 If it is $1$, we find a $1$-column and if it is $2$, we find a $2$-row, and we are done. \end{proof}